Montainproductions/GithubGameJam/README.md

 # GithubGameJam

-Me and a group of 7 other people have joined together to work on githubs month long game jam during November and this is our project repo.

-Proper repo for Unreal
+As part of GitHubs yearly game jam a group of people and I that are part of a discord server have decided to work together to make a game for the jam in Unreal.
+This is the repository for it with all of our assets and project.